nezasa/iso8601-js-period/README.md

 The English versions as shown above represent the default, thus the English unit names are used if unitNames and unitNamesPlural remain ```undefined```.

+If "distributeOverflow" is set to "true", the overflows are distributed to the higher units.

 ## Sample code